By Renata Finch

 Cooking in a wood-fired oven has always intrigued me.
 One of my favourite memories is of watching my grandmother cook our meals on her wood-fired oven.
 The aromas that came from that old oven soothed me and the tastes still linger in my mind.
 Now I am enjoying cooking on my own.
 As a novice I have made many mistakes, however, with time and practice, I am slowly learning that there are a few tricks to wood-fired cooking and that when it works, oh my, the food holds just the most delicious flavor and texture imaginable.

 The main thing I have learned is that when preparing a meal or baking, it is important to spend the extra time getting the oven to the correct temperature range.
+I plan ahead by using my axe to cut the firewood in easily manageable pieces at the right length.
 When using my wood-fired oven I have found that it is best to lean on the side of caution and have the oven cooler rather than warmer.
 This is because we burn ironbark wood as it is prolific here on our homestead.
 This particular wood burns at a very hot temperature, so I need to be acutely aware of cooling down the oven sufficiently before I place anything into it.
 If I am too impatient I will end up with a beautiful black “crust” decorating the food.

 One way I lower the temperature is by closing down the air supply which reduces the oxygen to the fire, allowing the fire to naturally die down.
 I also open the damper in the flue which allows hot air to escape straight from the firebox rather than being circulated around the oven.
 It is important to note that every oven, though, is different depending upon its design and what is being used for fuel.
 You may not need to do both of these to reduce the temperature in your own oven.